SangavaiKSPillai-Draup/Task-2-API/readme.md

       https://stackoverflow.com/questions/18881929/flask-mail-gmail-connection-refused
       https://stackoverflow.com/questions/16512592/login-credentials-not-working-with-gmail-smtp

-   8.MONGODB_SETTINGS: This value should be set in the following format:
+   8. MONGODB_SETTINGS: This value should be set in the following format:

               {'host':'your_mongodb_connection_string'}

 7. In the post request under OrdersApi, modify the sender's email address.
 It should be the same as MAIL_USERNAME in the .env file.
 The recipient should also be a valid email address.